 Two barns are available, each of these comprise six made up beds and the luxury of a wood burning stove.
 Hot water, electricity, shower and toilet are additional bonuses in these stone tents.
-Cooking facilities include crockery & cutlery along with a cooker microwave, kettle, toaster and fridge., The thoughtful owners have also provided a few board games.
+Cooking facilities include crockery & cutlery along with a cooker microwave, kettle, toaster and fridge and even a selection of board games.

 Emphasis at Abbot Park is on enjoying its idyllic rural location and in accordance there are a few site rules which you should read before you book.

 Wallabarrow Camping Barn and Bunkhouse - Duddon Valley